top of page

 My Queen, Sylvanas.

 After Legion, where we fought tooth and nail to protect Azeroth, why would Sylvanas suddenly decide to burn everything down?
-This is a character who had already stared into the abyss, seen firsthand the horrors of such evil, and dedicated herself to vengeance against the very forces that tried to enslave her.
+This is a character who had already stared into the abyss, witnessed first-hand the horrors of such evil, and dedicated herself to vengeance.
 More than anyone, she should have resisted the Jailer.
-But no—we were expected to believe that because Frostmourne "shattered part of her soul," she just . . . flipped a switch?
+But no?
+We were expected to believe that because Frostmourne "shattered part of her soul," she just flipped a switch?
+Ain't no way.

 The writing was awful.
 And no amount of lore band-aids can convince me otherwise.
 Sylvanas should never have been the villain of Battle for Azeroth or Shadowlands.

-And just when you think Blizzard might have learned their lesson, they pull the same stunt again.
-This time, it's Gallywix stepping up as the newest Horde villain.
-Now, don’t get me wrong—Gallywix is a greedy, backstabbing scumbag.
+And just when you think Blizzard might have learned their lesson, they pull the same BS again.
+This time, it's Gallywix.
+Now, don’t get me wrong . . .
+Gallywix is a greedy, backstabbing POS.
 If you’ve ever played a Goblin, you know that firsthand.
 But making him the next big bad?
 It’s lazy.
 It’s predictable.
 And it tells me Blizzard is either out of ideas or hoarding their "good" ones for later.

-At this point, I’m exhausted.
-The Horde has been used as a punching bag for years—its leaders turned into raid bosses, its people endlessly villainized.
+At this point, I’m tired.
+The Horde has been used as a punching bag for years.
 Meanwhile, the Alliance remains the untouchable, self-righteous "good guys."
-It honestly feels like the dev team has been Team Alliance since Battle for Azeroth, and they’re not even pretending otherwise anymore.
+It honestly feels like the dev team has been Team Alliance since at least Battle for Azeroth.
+They’re not even pretending otherwise anymore.

-If this trend continues, I wouldn’t be surprised if Blizzard eventually scraps the faction divide altogether, tossing all the remaining races into the Alliance.
+Honestly, I wouldn’t be surprised if Blizzard eventually scraps factions altogether and makes everyone Alliance.
 After all, what’s left of the Horde?
-No real leadership.
-No compelling narrative.
-No reason to fight for it.
+There's no real leadership, no compelling narrative, and no reason to fight for it.

 And that’s the realest tragedy of all.